 Those who made the voyage were greeted with ample opportunity to acquire land and a political climate far away from the oppressive monarchy of the old country.
 They settled along the east coast of what would become Canada and the United States.
 In the American War of Independence, those who remained loyal to England traveled north to Canada as United Empire Loyalists.
 In this century, many Scots living in North America have begun to recover their rich heritage through festivals, highland games, and Clan societies.
 An examination of passenger and immigration lists has shown early immigrants bearing the name Swann:

-Swann Settlers in the United States in the 17th Century
+Swann Settlers in United States in the 17th Century

-Swann Settlers in the United States in the 18th Century
+Swann Settlers in United States in the 18th Century

-Swann Settlers in the United States in the 19th Century
+Swann Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.